umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 Choose the plan you want and a project will be ready for you within a few minutes.

-You can also see notifications for your different projects in the top-right corner, e.g if your project have been automaticly updated or if the upgrade failed.
+You can also see notifications for your different projects in the top-right corner, e.g if your project have been automatically updated or if an upgrade has failed.

 ## Project Management